EngineersBox/Neural-Network/README.md

 # Neural-Network
-Different types of neural networks wiht explainations as to their functionality
+Different types of neural networks with explainations as to their functionality